Alex0424/AWS/EC2.md

 go to instances > Action > image and templates > create image

-in EC/images/AMIs. your image should be cloned here
+in EC2/images/AMIs. your image should be cloned here

-you can copy ami to a different region: AMIs > Action > copy
+quick info: you can copy ami to a different region: AMIs > Action > copy

+then create a `Launch Template`, add AMI to it so you can launch the instance quick.

+### Load Balancing

+go to Target Group > Create Target Group

+target type: `Instances`

+port `HTTP` #or 80

+Healthy threshold `2`

+Unhealthy threshold `2`

+Timeout `5` seconds

+Interval `30` seconds

+Sucess codes `200`

+On next page select 2 instances or more, ports for instances `80` and click on `Include as pending below`. `Create target group`

+go to Load Balancers > Create Load Balancer

+create application load balancer

+Scheme: `Internet-facing`

+IP: `IPv4`

+Mappings: `Select all zones or 5-10 zones`

+select or create a security group for your load balancer with port 80 allowed from all IPv4 addresses

+Listeners and routing: Protocol `HTTP` Port `80`, select your `target your group`

+`Create Load Balancer`